e-scooter-2077/documentation/architecture-design/component-diagram.md

 - **Functions**: stateless instances that are typically used to translate and facilitate communication among other components of the system.
 They fit particularly well in the _serverless_ computation model, and are therefore implemented through _Azure Functions_.
 - **Devices**: computational resources belonging to the physical world.

-The diagram shows all the interaction models between each pair of components, classifying them in:
+The diagrams in the sections below show the communication between each pair of components, classifying it in:

 - **Synchronous updates (_Updates_ arrow)**: commands sent over synchronous media, like HTTP or RPC.
 - **Asynchronous commands (_Sends commands_ arrow)**: commands sent in an asynchronous way, typically using message queues.